matrix-org/matrix-spec-proposals/proposals/3053-per-room-limits.md

 If the limit for a subtype of room is greater than the general nesting limit per room, the subtype limit will be ignored.
 To set per-room nesting limit, user has to have power to `tombstone` and `attach`.

+## Security considerations

+Misuse of this feature might cause permanently forking a room.